 We do not promote impalement throwing (throwing around people), trade advertising, unsafe throwing or items banned by UK law i.e.throwing stars.
 We only throw at inanimate targets for fun or points.

 Please read our advice on Safety and Law.
 This site assumes no responsibility for the use of its contents.

 We are based near Pontefract (close to the intersection of the A1, M62 and M1).
 Click on the link for directions.

-Our regular meetings are very informal so please come along and have a go.
+Our regular meetings are very informal so please come along and have a go – you don’t need to be a member or join but we do encourage you to say hello in our very sociable Facebook group.
 We have lots of throwing knives, tomahawks, axes, nails etc that you can use.
 We try to accommodate all styles of throwers and things to throw, though of course safety is the first consideration.
 If anyone under the age of 18 wishes to attend they must be accompanied by an adult, who will supervise them throughout the training sessions.